 The best way to respond to situational interview questions

-There’s some very important aspects of answering these questions.
+There are some very important aspects of answering these questions.
 It’s best to break them down into four parts, and these aren’t things that you can wing on the interview.
-It can take tome thinking back on past experiences in your job, and the last thing you want is to be caught out.
+It can take time thinking back on past experiences in your job, and the last thing you want is to be caught out.